Bristol-Training/github-for-ProjectManagement/README.md

 7 - Second fix: Installing finished electrical items (sockets/switches), plumbing (taps/boiler), doors, and kitchen/bathroom fittings.

 8 - Final finishes: Decorating, flooring, landscaping

+Please try and add git issues and sub issues based on this plan to this repository.
+I'll take you through an example first.